 Amount on which the TDS is required to be deducted

+The TDS on sale of property by NRI is required to be deducted under Section 195 and is ideally required to be deducted on the Capital Gains.
 However, this computation of Capital Gains cannot be done by the Seller himself and should be done by the Income Tax Officer.

-In case this certificate is not obtained by the seller from the Income Tax Officer, the TDS should be deducted on the Total Sale Price and not on the Capital Gains.
+In case this certificate is not obtained by the seller from the Income Tax Department, the TDS should be deducted on the Total Sale Price and not on the Capital Gains.
 Therefore, it is very important for the seller to obtain this certificate from the Income Tax Officer.

 It is advisable that the details of the TDS deducted shall be mentioned in Property Sale Agreement.
-It should also be noted that it is not the responsibility of the Registrar to ensure the TDS Deduction.
+It should also be noted that it is not the responsibility of the Property Registrar to ensure the TDS Deduction.
 The Registrar will register the Sale Agreement even if the TDS is not deducted or wrongly deducted.